At a Glance

 - Must meet required online testing benchmark

-Please note we onboard our Platform Assistants in cohorts due to the training programme which you will go on if successful, so you must be able to start on the 5th January 2026.
-This is subject to you successfully completing out onboarding checks and medical.
+Please note we onboard our frontline teams in cohorts due to the training requirements, so if you were to be successful at interview stages, you must be able to start on the 16th March 2026.
+This is also of course subject to you successfully completing our onboarding checks and medical checks.

 How To Apply (External)